Probate Q&A Series

 Detailed Answer

-When a decedent’s estate includes real property held as tenants in common with an ex-spouse, the personal representative must first satisfy all valid liens, including any outstanding mortgage.
+When a decedent’s estate includes real property held as tenants in common with an ex-spouse, the personal representative must first satisfy all valid liens, including any outstanding mortgage, from sale proceeds if the property is sold.
 Under N.C.G.S.
-28A-13-1, the clerk may authorize sale of estate property to pay funeral expenses, administration costs, taxes, and debts.
+28A-15-1, the clerk may authorize sale of estate property to pay funeral expenses, administration costs, taxes, and debts.
 The representative sells the property, applies the sale proceeds to clear the mortgage lien, and then distributes what remains according to each owner’s share.

 Because the mortgage is a lien on the property itself, an ex-spouse co-tenant who never contributed mortgage payments cannot reduce the estate’s distribution in probate.
 North Carolina law does not allow a non-paying co-tenant to offset their share of net proceeds in the probate process.
-Instead, that co-tenant may pursue a separate civil action after probate under Chapter 46, Partition of Property.
-N.C.G.S.
-46-23 permits a co-tenant to seek reimbursement for necessary expenses—such as mortgage payments—they paid on behalf of the property.
+Instead, a paying co-tenant may pursue a separate civil action for contribution or seek an accounting in a partition proceeding under Chapter 46A.
+North Carolina’s partition statutes were recodified from Chapter 46 to Chapter 46A.
 Such a claim runs parallel to probate and must be filed in superior court.

 In summary, the estate uses sale proceeds to satisfy the mortgage, then divides the remaining balance between the decedent’s heirs and the co-tenant according to ownership percentages.
 Any dispute over past mortgage contributions falls to partition or reimbursement claims outside the probate estate.